-The NULL, NULL arguments are used when the default instance parameters and generic error handling is satisfactory for creating a Hwi object.
+The NULL argument is used when the default instance parameters are satisfactory for creating a Hwi object.

-6.2.2 Hwi Instance Configuration Parameters
+7.2.2 Hwi Instance Configuration Parameters

 The following configuration parameters and their default values are defined for each Hwi object.
 For a more detailed discussion of these parameters and their values see the ti.sysbios.hal.Hwi module in the online documentation.
 (For information on running online help, see Section 1.7.1, Using the API Reference Help System, page 1-13.)